extension-js/extension.js/programs/develop/plugin-reload/README.md

 - `steps/inject-bridge-producer.ts` / `steps/inject-bridge-relay.ts`
   Control-bridge instrumentation: forward background-SW and content-script console output to the dev-server control WS.
-Not reload in the strict sense — they ride the same bridge and the same dev-only gate.
+Not reload in the strict sense, they ride the same bridge and the same dev-only gate.

 ## Contracts